pyinstaller/pyinstaller/README.rst

 Requirements and Tested Platforms
 ---------------------------------

 - Python:

- - 3.7-3.10
+   - 3.7-3.10.
+Note that Python 3.10.0 contains a bug making it unsupportable by PyInstaller.
+PyInstaller will also not work with beta releases of Python 3.11.

    - tinyaes_ 1.0+ (only if using bytecode encryption).
      Instead of installing tinyaes, ``pip install pyinstaller[encryption]`` instead.

 - Windows (32bit/64bit):

    - PyInstaller should work on Windows 7 or newer, but we only officially support Windows 8+.

    - Support for Python installed from the Windows store without using virtual environments requires PyInstaller 4.4 or later.

+   - Note that Windows on ``arm64`` is not yet supported.
+If you have such a device and want to help us add ``arm64`` support then please let us know on our issue tracker.

-- GNU/Linux (32bit/64bit)
+- Linux:

+   - GNU libc based distributions on architectures ``x86_64``, ``aarch64``,
+     ``i686``, ``ppc64le``, ``s390x``.

+   - musl libc based distributions on architectures ``x86_64``, ``aarch64``.

    - ldd: Console application to print the shared libraries required by each program or shared library.
 This typically can be found in the distribution-package `glibc` or `libc-bin`.

    - objdump: Console application to display information from object files.
 This typically can be found in the distribution-package `binutils`.

    - objcopy: Console application to copy and translate object files.
      This typically can be found in the distribution-package `binutils`, too.

+  - Raspberry Pi users on ``armv5``-``armv7`` should `add piwheels as an extra index url <https://www.piwheels.org/>`_ then ``pip install pyinstaller`` as usual.

-- macOS (64bit):
+  - macOS (``x86_64`` or ``arm64``):

    - macOS 10.15 (Catalina) or newer.

+   - Supports building ``universal2`` applications provided that your installation of Python and all your dependencies are also compiled ``universal2``.

 Usage